insilichem/garleek/docs/usage.rst

 .. note::

-    For more details and specific use-cases, please refer to our :ref:`tutorials` section.
+    For more details and specific use-cases, please refer to the tutorials section.
+Begin with the first one by clicking here: :ref:`tutorials`.